sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

 * It will delete all the workflows and datasets from ETL and create new.

-* After deletion data will be shown-
+* After deletion data will be shown.

 After successful import, Import Information modal is shown with number of workflows and datasets count.